MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 #.
 Pick a target device (that meets the requirements of the project).
 #.
 Setup a RTOS and a toolchain that support the target device.
 #.
 Adapt the RTOS port if needed.
 #.
-Setup a MicroEJ Platform that matches the target
+Install a MicroEJ Architecture that matches the target
    device/RTOS/toolchain.
 #.
+Setup a MicroEJ Platform connected to the Board Support Package
+   (BSP).
+#.
 Implement Low Level API.
 #.
 Validate the resulting MicroEJ Platform with the `Platform
    Qualification Tools (PQT)
    <https://github.com/microej/PlatformQualificationTools>`_.
 #.
-Develop the application.
+Develop the a MicroEJ Application.

 In this tutorial: